Should you buy to let through a limited company?

 The simplest and most common form of ownership is now no longer a straightforward choice.
-Recent changes to the way owners can offset the cost of mortgage interest against the rental income can have now have unexpected consequences.
+Recent changes to the way owners can offset the cost of mortgage interest against the rental income can now have unexpected consequences.

-The 2017/2018 tax year is the first of four transitional years whereby higher rate tax relief on mortgage interest is being faded out.
+The 2017/2018 tax year was the first of four transitional years whereby higher rate tax relief on mortgage interest is being faded out.
 However, what may not be so obvious is the effect of these changes on basic rate tax payers.